 The first thing you need to do is get consumers’ attention by sending them ads specifically made for them, which basically means showing them same and/or similar items they were looking at.
 As Experian Marketing Services data shows, personalized emails deliver six times higher transaction rates.
 Now, seeing our attention span is getting shorter and shorter, you have to assume that people aren’t actually reading your emails, but scanning through them.
 So avoid sending overlong, text-heavy messages, and instead use something like the inverted pyramid model.

 Also, you have to keep in mind that mobile optimization is a must in today’s day and age.
-According to a recent Litmus report, almost 50% of emails are now opened on mobile devices, like smartphones and tablets.
-The report has also shown that if your email isn’t optimized for mobile, around 70% of users will delete it immediately.
-This means that you have to make sure that your images fit every screen size, that CTA buttons are tall and wide enough and that any text links are far enough from each other, to avoid any accidental clicking.
+Nearly 50% of emails are now opened on mobile devices, like smartphones and tablets.
+This means that you have to make sure that your images fit every screen size, that CTA buttons are tall and wide enough, and that any text links are far enough from each other, to avoid any accidental clicking.

 Landing Page Design